Dominic Canzone

 Dominic Gene Canzone (born August 16, 1997) is an American professional baseball outfielder for the Seattle Mariners of Major League Baseball (MLB).
-He previously played in MLB for the Arizona Diamondbacks.
+He made his MLB debut for the Arizona Diamondbacks in July 2023 and was traded to the Mariners later that month.

 Amateur career

 Canzone attended Walsh Jesuit High School in Cuyahoga Falls, Ohio.
 As a sophomore in 2014, he pitched 16 1/3 scoreless innings and batted .434 with three home runs and 27 RBIs.
 He earned All-Ohio honorable mention as a senior in 2016.
 Unselected in the 2016 Major League Baseball draft, he enrolled at Ohio State University where he played college baseball.

-As a freshman in 2017, Canzone started 39 games and batted .343 with three home runs, 36 RBIs, and 13 stolen bases, earning a unanimous selection to the All-Big Ten freshman team.
+As a freshman at Ohio State in 2017, Canzone started 39 games and batted .343 with three home runs, 36 RBIs, and 13 stolen bases, earning a unanimous selection to the All-Big Ten freshman team.
 In 2018, Canzone started 60 games and hit .323 with four home runs, 35 RBIs, 18 doubles, and 15 stolen bases.
 After the season, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, where he was named a league all-star.
 As a junior in 2019, Canzone started 63 games and batted .345 with 16 home runs and 43 RBIs.
-He set a Buckeyes baseball record, previously held by Nick Swisher, with a 59-game on base streak and led the Big Ten in hits and slugging percentage.
+He was a team captain and set a Buckeyes baseball record, previously held by Nick Swisher, with a 59-game on-base streak and led the Big Ten in hits and slugging percentage.
 He was named a third-team All-American by Rawlings.